Types of Funding

 The Office of Student Financial Aid provides information and assistance to prospective, new, and enrolled graduate students about federal work study and student loans.

-The UW-Madison Student Job Center has listings of open positions both on campus and off campus in Madison and the surrounding areas.
-Keep in mind that only 33% and higher graduate assistantships provide tuition remission.
+The UW–Madison Student Jobs Center has listings of open positions both on campus and off campus in Madison and the surrounding areas.
+Keep in mind that only 33% and higher graduate assistantships provide tuition remission for eligible students.*

-This Graduate School competition includes awards for international and domestic travel for eligible UW–Madison dissertators and final year MFA students who are traveling to conduct research supporting their dissertation, thesis or final project.
+This Graduate School competition includes awards for international and domestic travel for eligible UW–Madison graduate students who are traveling to present at a conference or conduct research supporting their dissertation, thesis, or final project.

 U.S. citizenship is a requirement for some fellowships, but there are others for which international students are eligible, including University Fellowships and some departmental fellowships.
 Adequate financial resources are required for applicants.